RachWalm/VolunteerVillage/README.md

 ![url](document/url.png)

-6. It is worth checking that you have a version that is higher than 12.0 as lower versions will not work.
+6. It will require a version that is higher than 12.0 as lower versions will not work.
 On the right hand side menu click on stats:

 ![stats](document/stats.png)
 ![v12](document/v12.png)